RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 # Victims_Cases_Film-Music-Arts
-<h3>165 Cases Foundation in Film, Music, Arts of Victims/Witnesses (Visual & Performing Arts) to Improve Quality & Save Lives</h3>
+<h3>165 Cases Foundation in Film, Music, Arts of Victims and Witnesses (Visual & Performing Arts) to Improve Quality & Save Lives</h3>
 <i><b>Accessible Information for Better Servicing and Legislation in the Arts.</i></b>
 <br>Guides, Demonstrations, Documentations, and Analysis including Perspectives in "The Business." </i><br>